kyverno/website/content/en/docs/Introduction/_index.md

 linkTitle: "Introduction"
 weight: 10
 description: >
-  Learn about Kyverno and create your first policy.
+  Learn about Kyverno and create your first policy through a Quick Start guide.
 ---

 ## About Kyverno